Better Supplier Relationships Start With Supplier Information Management (SIM)

 INTRO

-When implementing a Supplier Master Data Management program, the most important decision that must be made early in the process is the type of MDM strategy that best fits the organization’s needs: Operational MDM or Analytical MDM.
+When implementing a Supplier Master Data Management solution, the most important decision that must be made early in the process is the type of MDM strategy that best fits the organization’s needs: Operational MDM or Analytical MDM.

 In Operational MDM, a golden copy of the Master Data is created first, and data is maintained through at the data master level, and then pushed to downstream systems as necessary.
 This ensures that data are created with the necessary standards and integrity and all downstream systems share the same data.